-Perth-based IT telecommunications reseller NEXION Networks has announced the completion of a merger with colocation provider Site2 DC, acquiring the Metro IX Data Centre in Belmont in the process, which Site2 picked up from Datacom earlier in the year.
+Perth-based IT telecommunications reseller NEXION Networks has announced the completion of a merger with colocation provider Site2 DC, acquiring the Metro IX Data Center in Belmont in the process, which Site2 picked up from Datacom earlier in the year.

-NEXION Networks chief executive officer Paul Glass says, “This is a major step for Nexion Networks, as we expand on our national and global data network capabilities, with a physical data centre and cloud solutions built on the same core network.
+NEXION Networks chief executive officer Paul Glass says, “This is a major step for Nexion Networks, as we expand on our national and global data network capabilities, with a physical data center and cloud solutions built on the same core network.

 “This provides the modern enterprise with a single provider, single bill and single support option for all requirements across the full ICT stack.
 We have always led with cutting‐ edge data network design and deployment, using SD‐WAN and fabric security solutions to improve business communications.
-Now we have the data centre as the core, customers or smaller ISPs do not need to deal with multiple providers for their ICT requirements.”
+Now we have the data center as the core, customers or smaller ISPs do not need to deal with multiple providers for their ICT requirements.

 It says hardware and IT management support services will be provided on a 24/7 basis.